Dental nurse

 What it's like

-tidy, sterilise and prepare the dental surgery
+tidying, sterilising and preparing the dental surgery and equipment

-pass instruments to the dentist, therapist or hygienist
+providing chairside support to the dentist, therapist or hygienist

-prepare materials, for example, to make fillings
+preparing materials, for example, to make fillings

 Explore more information about this job